adriaanbd/data-structures-and-algorithms/Notes/Trees/traversal.md

 ##### Postorder traversal

-The general idea of the algorithm is to visit all leaf nodes of a sub tree before visiting any other node in the subtree.
+The general idea of the algorithm is to *visit all leaf nodes of a sub tree* **before** visiting any other node in the subtree.
 Note that visiting a node implies looking at the object's value.

 Algorithm:

-1. Start at the root.
+1. Start at the root but don't visit it.
+2. If left child exists and has not been visited:
-2. Traverse the left most nodes of the left subtree until reaching a leaf.
+	* Traverse to left child until reaching a leaf node.
-3. Visit the leaf.
+	* Visit the leaf node.
-4. Traverse to to its parent.
-5. Traverse to the left most leaf node of its right child and visit it.
+	* Traverse to parent node but don't visit it.
+3. If right child exists and has not been visited:
-6. Traverse to its parent.
+	* Traverse to right child
-7. Visit its right child.
+	* Visit the node if it is a leaf node
+	* If it isn't a leaf node, go to step two (2).
-8. Traverse to the root.
+4. Traverse to parent
-9. Repeat the process on the right subtree.
+5. Visit the node if both child nodes have been visited
+6. Go to step four (4) if not on root node.
+7. If on root node, go to step three (3).

-By following this algorithm, the tree in reference (fig 1) would've been visited in the following order: **D F E B C A**
+ By following this algorithm, the tree in reference (fig 1) would've been visited in the following order: ** 1 => 4 => 3 => 10 => 7 => 5 **

-#### Breadth First Search (BFS)